gbraad/mscrolls-brahman/ifi/ifi.md

 * `prompt: ">"`
   Set the prompt to the given string.
 The new prompt will be used in any UI entry box until subqeuently changed.

+* `unuse: "unuse {1:name}"`
+  Set the `unuse` command, for menu-drop, to the given format string.
+The string is any text with allowable embedded substitution codes.
+These codes are of the following format:
+  `{` _number_ `:` _key_ `}` where _number_ is the argument number (always 1 in this case), and _key_ is any of `id` or `name`.
+If `id` is specified, the object ID is sent.
+For `name`, the name is found from the `objects` table using the ID.
+The string above is the default.

+* `usewith: "use {1:name} with {2:name}"`
+  Set the "use X with Y" command, for drag-and-drop, to the given format string.
+The string is any text with allowable embedded substitution codes.
+For the allowable codes see `unuse`.
+The string above is the default.

 ### pictureobj